intERLab-AIT/can6-micropython/README.md

 import canarin
 ```

+[ports/esp32/boards/CANARIN_V5/main.py](ports/esp32/boards/CANARIN_V5/main.py) and [ports/esp32/boards/CANARIN_V5/main.py](ports/esp32/boards/CANARIN_V5/main.py) would be a good place to start to modify manufacturing tests as well as learn to develop new micro-python application on top of this firmware.

 ### Building the Firmware

-To build the custom firmware for Canarin boards, we provide two helper scripts in the `ports/esp32` directory:
+To build the custom firmware for Canarin boards, two helper scripts are provided in the `ports/esp32` directory:
 *   `make_can5_bin.sh`: Builds the firmware for the Canarin V5 board (ESP32) and merges the bootloader, partition table, and MicroPython binary into a single file `build-CANARIN_V5/can5-test.bin`.
 *   `make_can6_bin.sh`: Builds the firmware for the Canarin V6 board (ESP32-S3) and merges the components into a single file `build-CANARIN_V6/can6-test.bin`.